 Afterwards, they go to a hill.
-Mwihaki promises him to see her when she gets back from school.
+Mwihaki asks him to promise her he will see her when she gets back from school.

 Howlands asks Jacob whether he's certain Boro is leading the gang that is in the same fashion of Mau Mau fighters.
 Jacob hands him a note he found at the foot of the door of his home in an envelope.
 It reads, "STOP YOUR MURDERING ACTIVITIES.
 OR ELSE WE SHALL COME FOR YOUR HEAD.
 THIS IS OUR LAST WARNING.
 He reveals he's received another of the same kind.
 Howlands is furious that he's kept quiet about it.
 He tells him if he needs more homeguards, he can have them.

-The two young men hear a voice commanding them to stop.
-Both young men stop.
-In front of them is a white military officer.
-He orders them to raise their hands, and move forward.
-A pistol is pointed towards them by the white man.
-They're told to get on their knees, and produce their documents.
-The women have been allowed to go.
+Njoroge, and the other young man, hear a voice commanding them to stop.
+They stop.
+In front of them is a white military officer with a pistol pointed towards them.
+He orders them to raise their hands, move forward, get on their knees, and produce identifying documents.
+Unlike the men, the women are allowed to go.

 Boro is sitting with his lieutenant in a new hideout.
-Boro, the leader of a group of freedom fighters, tells his lieutenant he'll personally kill Jacob because he hasn't headed their warning.
+Boro, the leader of a group of freedom fighters, tells his lieutenant he'll personally kill Jacob because he hasn't headed the group's warning.

 Njoroge is the only boy in his village who has gained recommendal marks to join high school.
 Mwihaki too has passed but her marks haven't reached the required score to join high school.
 Instead, she'll be enrolled in a teachers' training institution that's close to her school.

-He joins Siriana Secondary School.
-There he discovers a reality that he didn't know existed.
+Njoroge joins Siriana Secondary School.
+At the school, he discovers a reality that he didn't know existed.
 He'll be taught by white teachers.
 They are good to him which baffles him.
 He also meets other boys from different tribes.
-He realizes he can be angry at them like the boys in his village.
+He realizes he can be angry at them similar to the boys in his village.

 The school takes part in interschool sports competitions.
 On this particular day, Siriana's football team will be playing against Hill's School.
-Hill School admits European students.
+Hill School admits European students only.

 As a spectator, he comes across another spectator from Hills School.
 It happens to be Stephen, the last-born son of Mr. Howlands.
 They talk for some time.
 Stephen reveals to Njoroge that he'd longed to speak to him while he's young but feared him.
-Njoroge discloses to him that was also the case with him.
+Njoroge discloses to him that he too feared to talk to him.
 He tells Njoroge that he and his mother will go back to their parents' country of birth (but he doesn't want to go there).

 On the third term of his first year in high school, Njoroge is called to the headmaster's office.
-The headteacher consoles and encourages him without telling him why he's doing that.
+The headteacher consoles and encourages him without giving him the reason for his actions.